jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ILLUSTRATION

 In a computer game, when the player god decides to upgrade, society instantly transforms.
 In reality, we update society when we buy clothes, do car maintenance, and save up for a new home.
 Funny to think about, but our choices while shopping, dieting, socializing determine the health of our entire civilization.
-Yet we often don't think of ourselves as being "player gods".
+Yet we often don't think of ourselves as being "player gods."
 But that's the big picture.
 That, in fact, it's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the healthier their society.
 And the job of inspiring individuals to believe in the big picture is the job of philosophy.